chayuto/nutriscan-app/docs/SPRINT-4-HISTORY-FAVORITES.md

 1. ✅ Users can save nutrition scan results to history
 2. ✅ Users can view, search, and filter scan history
 3. ✅ Users can mark scans as favorites
+4. ✅ Users can add/edit product names for each scan
-4. ✅ History persists across app restarts
+5. ✅ History persists across app restarts
-5. ✅ Graceful handling of storage limits
+6. ✅ Graceful handling of storage limits

 ### Success Metrics
 - Save scan success rate: 99%+